jmegner/JumbleSolver/readme.txt

 collection of words.
 This technique was chosen for its simplicity and computational efficiency.

-Reminder for myself: words from dictionary files and user are lowercased.
+Reminder for myself: words from dictionary files and user should become lowercase before use